Metal-containing Jewelry Law

 California enacted the Lead-Containing Jewelry Law (now called the Metal-Containing Jewelry law) to limit the amount of lead in jewelry, including children’s jewelry and body piercing jewelry.
 The law forbids a person to manufacture, ship, sell, or offer for retail sale or offer for promotional purposes jewelry in California unless it is made entirely from one or more of the materials specified in the law.
 The law also mandates lead restrictions for certain of the specified materials.
 There are separate provisions for: children’s jewelry; body-piercing jewelry; and all other jewelry.

-For more information, please review the full text of the law (link opens new window) or one of the following:
+For more information, please review the full text of the law or one of the following:

 Lead in Jewelry Links